Telegram (software): Messaging

-Users have the option to start a one-on-one, end-to-end-encrypted "Secret Chat", which remains accessible only on the device where it was started and self-destructs upon logging out.
-Secret Chats restrict screenshotting from Android devices and warn when one is taken from an iOS device, while also hiding the chat contents from the final image.
+Users have the option to start a one-on-one, end-to-end-encrypted "Secret Chat", which remains accessible only on the device on which it started and self-destructs upon logging out.
+Secret Chats restrict screenshotting by Android devices and warn when one is taken on an iOS device, while also hiding the chat contents from the final image.
 Secret Chats support perfect forward secrecy and switch encryption keys after a key has been used 100 times or a week has passed.
-Secret Chats are only available on Android, iOS and macOS clients.
+Secret Chats are available only on Android, iOS, and macOS clients.

-Both in Secret and regular chats, messages can self-destruct after they are read, disappearing for all parties after a period set by the user, ranging from 1 day to 1 year.
+Both in Secret and regular chats, messages can self-destruct after they are read, disappearing for all parties after a period set by the user, ranging from one day to one year.